Why Doctors should strike

 TRIGGER WARNING:

 Recently the number of suicides and doctors dying while driving home is scary.
-Five doctors died by suicide whilst under GMC investigation between 2018 - 2020.
+Five doctors died by suicide whilst under GMC investigation between 2018 and 2020.
 There have also been steps to assist doctors and improve mental health due to the sudden death of doctors in training.
-There have also been several doctors that have died after working a night shift and falling asleep at the wheel, to name a few: Dr Ronak Patel, Dr Lauren Connelly and Jyothis Manalayil.
+There have also been several doctors who have died after working a night shift and falling asleep at the wheel, to name a few: Dr Ronak Patel, Dr Lauren Connelly and Jyothis Manalayil.

 With the lack of coping strategies, a lot of juniors turn to recreational drugs as a way to simply alleviate the stress that they feel because they don't have the time or energy to do anything else.